 3. Direct Injection Pump And Fuel Injectors Failing

-Another downside of this direct injection system that adds to the pile of GMC 6.2 engine problems is the direct injection pump and fuel injectors regularly fail.
+Another downside of this direct injection system that adds to the pile of GMC 6.2 engine problems is that the direct injection pump and fuel injectors regularly fail.
 These things have very tight tolerances.
 So, if you fill up with gas that has even microscopic impurities, it will fail.
 If you’re buying an old GMC truck, make sure to check the pump and the injectors.

 Otherwise, it’ll cost you quite a bit of money to get all this sorted out… $2,000 or so is a good estimate.
 Between the carbon buildup issues and the easily worn-out pump and injectors, some owners have even contemplated mods to swap out the default direct injection system for old-school port injection.
 It’s not easy, but some reckon it’s a feasible project.